SBI-code/boxing-club/README.md

 * I tested the site on Google Chrome, Safari and Firefox, and it functions well on these browsers.
 * I tested all links on the pages to ensure they were working as intended.
 * I tested all external links to ensure they work.
-* I tested the contact form and it submits the all the information succesfully.
+* I tested the contact form and it submits the all the information successfully.
 * Family members were asked to review the site and test the responsiveness to find any bugs and/or user experience issues.

 ### Testing User Stories from User Experience (UX) Section
 * First time visitor
     - As a first time visitor I was able to easily understand the purpose of the site and the services offered.
-    - I was able to read more about the resons I should consider joining which were laid out in a clear and consise manner.
+    - I was able to read more about the reasons I should consider joining which were laid out in a clear and concise manner.
     - I could navigate between the different pages easily reviewing the gallery which presented interesting images giving me an idea of what to expect.
-    - I was able to comeplte and successfuly submit the form on the contact page.
+    - I was able to comeplete and successfully submit the form on the contact page.

 * Returning visitor
     - I was able to scroll to the bottom of the page to clearly see the session times section where I got the information I was looking for on session dates.